filamentphp/filament/packages/tables/docs/04-filters/06-layout.md

 }
 ```

 In this example, we have put two of the filters inside a [section](../../forms/layout/section) component, and used the `columns()` method to specify that the section should have two columns.
-We have also used the `columnSpanFull()` method to specify that the section should span the full width of the form, which is also 2 columns wide.
+We have also used the `columnSpanFull()` method to specify that the section should span the full width of the filter form, which is also 2 columns wide.
 We have inserted each filter into the form schema by using the filter's name as the key in the `$filters` array.